-Professional registration The process in which an individual is admitted to the Engineering Council's Register as an Engineering Technician (EngTech), Incorporated Engineer (IEng), Chartered Engineer (CEng) or an Information and Communications Technology Technician (ICTTech).
+IPD Initial Professional Development.
+The process of an individual developing their knowledge, understanding, skills and experience for professional registration.
+IPD can take place independently, or through structured programmes.
+Professional registration The process in which an individual is admitted to the Engineering Council 's Register as an Engineering Technician (EngTech) , Incorporated Engineer (IEng) , Chartered Engineer (CEng) or an Information and Communications Technology Technician ISCED The UNESCO International Standard for Classification of Education is designed to serve as a framework to classify educational activities as defined in programmes and the resulting qualifications into internationally agreed categories.
+(ICTTech).
 To achieve professional registration the individual must demonstrate, via a peer review process by a Licensee, that they have met the profession's standards of commitment and competence.
-Individuals who have been awarded a professional registration title may use the relevant postnominal.
-Programme A qualification or apprenticeship .
-Provider Any body or organisation engaged in the delivery of knowledge and understanding or associated training within the apprenticeship or IPD .
-RCoP Registration Code of Practice.
-One of the Standards which the Engineering Council publishes, along with AAQA, AHEP, ICTTech Standard and UK-SPEC.
-RCoP sets out the rules, for Licensees, on the process of awarding professional registration titles such as ICTTech, EngTech, IEng or CEng.
+Individuals who have been awarded a professional Learner A student or trainee. registration title may use the relevant post- Learning individual who has completed an approved or Brogrammo nominal. accredited qualification or apprenticeship .
+In order to achieve approved or accredited status a programme must be at the correct level and address a set of associated learning Provider Any body or organisation engaged in the delivery of knowledge and understanding or associated training within the apprenticeship or IPD .
+Licensee outcomes.Membership organisation which is licensed by the Engineering Council to assess candidates for professional registration.Some institutions also have a licence to approve or accredit qualifications and apprenticeships.
+Previously known, informally, as Professional Engineering Institutions or PEIs.
+See: www.engc.org.uk/licensees RCoP Registration Code of Practice .
+One of the Standards which the Engineering Council publishes, along with AAQA , AHEP , ICT Tech Standard and UK-SPEC .
+RCoP sets out the rules, for Licensees , on the process of awarding professional registration titles such as ICT Tech , EngTech , IEng or CEng .